When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Where to stay in LA

 Stay in a two story craftsman carriage house that’s just steps to the beach.
-Check price and availability on VRBO here.
+Check the price and availability on VRBO here.

 9. Sequoia National Park in January